-- 10.1 Notice of Nonconformity.
+10.1 Notice of Nonconformity.
 LONZA shall provide PROTEON's quality assurance department with copies of completed Batch Disposition Documentation, and shall endeavor to do so within ten (10) Business Days of Quality Review and Approval.
 Within thirty (30) days after PROTEON's receipt of such Batch Disposition Documentation, PROTEON shall determine by review of such Batch Disposition Documentation whether or not the given Clinical Batch conforms to the warranties set forth in Section 14.2.1; provided that LONZA provides timely answers to information requests and resolution of issues arising from PROTEON's review of such Batch Disposition Documentation (and the thirty (30) day period shall be extended to account for LONZA's failure to provide timely answers to information requests and resolution of such issues).
 If within the thirty (30) day period, PROTEON's quality assurance department makes a determination that PROTEON believes such Batch to be nonconforming, PROTEON shall have the right to reject such Batch in its entirety and shall notify LONZA in writing within such thirty (30) day period.
 Such written notice shall specify the manner in which the Clinical Batch fails to conform to the warranties set forth in Section 14.2.1.
-If PROTEON does not submit written notice of rejection within such thirty (30) day period, such Batch will be deemed to be a Conforming Drug Substance and accepted by PROTEON; provided that such failure to notify shall not prejudice PROTEON's right to reject or revoke acceptance of the Batch if the non-conforming condition which justifies rejection could not have been detected by PROTEON's inspection undertaken pursuant to this Section 10.1; and provided further that the warranty provided in Section 14.2 and LONZA's obligations under Section 15.2 shall survive acceptance of the Batch by PROTEON.
-In the event that PROTEON desires to accept such Batch prior to the end of the thirty (30) day period, PROTEON will fax written notice of such acceptance to LONZA's Project Manager. - 10.2 No LONZA Liability.
-If PROTEON issues a notice of rejection of a Clinical Batch pursuant to Section 10.1 or revokes its acceptance of a Clinical Batch pursuant to - CONFIDENTIAL TREATMENT REQUESTED.
+If PROTEON does not submit written notice of rejection within such thirty (30) day period, such Batch accepted by PROTEON; provided that such failure to notify shall not prejudice PROTEON's right to reject or revoke acceptance of the Batch if the non-conforming condition which justifies rejection could not have been detected by PROTEON's inspection undertaken pursuant to this Section 10.1; and provided further that the warranty provided in Section 14.2 and LONZA's obligations under Section 15.2 shall survive acceptance of the Batch by PROTEON.
+In the event that PROTEON desires to accept such Batch prior to the end of the thirty (30) day period, PROTEON will fax written notice of such acceptance to LONZA's Project Manager.

+10.2 No LONZA Liability.
+If PROTEON issues a notice of rejection of a Clinical Batch pursuant to Section 10.1 or revokes its acceptance of a Clinical Batch pursuant to

+CONFIDENTIAL TREATMENT REQUESTED.
 OMITTED PORTIONS FILED WITH THE SECURITIES AND EXCHANGE COMMISSION PURSUANT TO RULE 406 PROMULGATED UNDER THE SECURITIES ACT OF 1933, AS AMENDED.

-manifest error on the face of the decision, be binding on both LONZA and PROTEON.
+Section 10.1, the Patties shall conduct an investigation of such non-conformance in accordance with each Patty's standard operating procedures relating to same.
+In the event that, after such investigation and retesting, if any, LONZA does not confirm such non-conformity, the parties shall agree to conduct an audit of the investigation relating to such Clinical Batch or otherwise in a good faith attempt to agree upon a settlement of the issue.
+In the event that the parties cannot resolve the issue, a qualified and independent arbitrator selected jointly by LONZA and PROTEON shall review the matter and provide a written decision that shall, save for manifest error on the face of the decision, be binding on both LONZA and PROTEON.
 If it is determined pursuant to this Section 10.2 that the Clinical Batch is Conforming Drug Substance, then LONZA shall have no liability to PROTEON with respect to such Clinical Batch, and PROTEON shall pay for such Clinical Batch and for the fees associated with any dispute regarding the Clinical Batch shall be treated in all other respects under this Agreement as though it conformed with all of the warranties set forth in Section 14.2.1 of this Agreement.